Hans Fróði Hansen

-Hans Fróði á Toftanesi (born Hans Fróði Hansen; 25 August 1975) is a retired football player who played 26 games for Faroe Islands.
+Hans Fróði á Toftanesi (born Hans Fróði Hansen; 25 August 1975) is a retired footballer who played as a centre-back.
+He made 26 appearances for the Faroe Islands national team.
 In 2018 he was sentenced to three years and nine months in prison for having instigated woman to commit 41 sexual assaults against her four-year-old son.

-Career

 Club career

-Hans Fróði played in Norway, Iceland and for several Faroese clubs, largely in central defence.
+Hans Fróði played in Norway, Iceland and for several Faroese clubs.
 He played for Fram Reykjavík in 2004, appearing in twelve games in the 2004 Úrvalsdeild.
 In November 2004 he joined 1. deild karla club Breiðablik where he appeared in fifteen matches, scoring one goal.

-National team career
+International career

-Hans Fróði was capped 26 times for the Faroe Islands.
-On 5 June 1999, he scored his only goal for his country.
-In a qualification match for Euro 2000 in Toftir, he scored a last minute equaliser against Scotland (1-1).
-He later described this as the finest moment of his footballing career.
+Hans Fróði was capped 26 times for the Faroe Islands national team.
+On 5 June 1999, in a qualification match for Euro 2000 in Toftir, he scored his only goal for his country, a last minute equaliser against Scotland (1–1).

-He made his international debut in a 0–1 away defeat to Bosnia in Sarajevo on 19 August 1998 and played his last game for the Faroes in a 1–3 home defeat against Lithuania on 10 September 2003 in Toftir.
+He made his international debut in a 1–0 away defeat to Bosnia in Sarajevo on 19 August 1998 and played his last game for the Faroes in a 3–1 home defeat against Lithuania on 10 September 2003 in Toftir.

-Manager career
+Managerial career

-In 2006, he was manager for LÍF Leirvík.
+In 2006, Hans Fróði was manager for LÍF Leirvík.

-After some of Hans Fróði's ambitious international business projects failed, he decided to resume his career in Faroese football.
+After some of his international business projects failed, he decided to resume his career in Faroese football.
 In 2013, he took over as manager of the top division side TB Tvøroyri.
 He was TB Tvøroyri's manager until 23 July 2013.